 Is Caesarea and Caesarea Philippi the same place?

 Caesarea Philippi and Caesarea are two different places.
-You can find the remains of both cities in Israel, one in the Sharon area and the other on the Golan heights.
+You can find the remains of both cities in Israel, one in the Sharon area and the other in the Golan heights.

-Banias – Hermon Stream Nature Reserve is among the most beloved nature reserves in Israel.
+Banias – Hermon Stream Nature Reserve is among Israel’s most beloved nature reserves.
 And Caesarea Philippi is one of the reasons.
-Moreover, there are many additional attractions in this area, and you can explore them using the interactive map above.
+Moreover, this area has many additional attractions, and you can explore them using the interactive map above.

 Have you ever visited Caesarea Philippi?
 Tell us about your experience in the comments below.

 That’s all for today, and I’ll see you in future travels!